egavazzi/AURORA.jl/docs/src/30-developer/20-internals.md

    in bin ``iE``.
 2. **Inelastic scattering**: Electrons losing discrete amounts of energy to excitation of neutral states.
-3. **Ionization fragments**:
+3. **Ionization**:
-   - *Secondary electrons*: produced when a neutral is ionized, with a Lorentzian-like energy distribution (width ~11.4 eV per Itikawa 1986).
-The pre-computed *cascading transfer matrices* (one per species) map the ionization rate at energy ``E'`` to the secondary electron production at energy ``E < E'``.
+   - *Secondary electrons*: produced when a neutral is ionized and emitted isotropically over all pitch angles.
+The energy distribution of secondaries is species-dependent.
+     Pre-computed *cascading transfer matrices* (one per species) map the ionization rate at energy ``E'`` to the secondary electron production at energy ``E < E'``.
-   - *Degraded primaries*: the ionizing electron loses its ionization energy and continues at lower energy.
+   - *Degraded primaries*: the ionizing electron continues in the same beam at reduced energy (ionization potential + energy given to the secondary).

 These cascading transfer matrices are computed once (by `cascading_N2()`, `cascading_O2()`, `cascading_O()`) and cached in `internal_data/e_cascading/` for reuse.